spiffe/spiffe.io/content/blog/2020-06-08-re-cap-spiffe-community-day-fall-2018/index.md

 ---
 title: "[Re-Cap] SPIFFE Community Day: Fall 2018"
-description: "Scytale hosted SPIFFE’s seventh community day in November 2018.
-This event was a great way for participants to learn the latest SPIFFE/SPIRE updates, and…"
+description: "A recap of SPIFFE's seventh community day, held in November 2018 across San Francisco, New York, and online for 150+ attendees.
+The event featured project updates, demos, and talks from Pinterest, Square, and VMware, with a spotlight on two emerging capabilities: SPIFFE Federation for establishing trust across identity namespaces, and JWT-SVID support for token-based service authentication."
 date: 2020-06-08
 author: "Umair M. Khan"
 tags: ["Community"]